 That’s a simple, 4 bar long chord progression.

 Ok.
-The piano has a reverb already, but it could use a little bit of echo as well so open the Mixer and drop a Fruity Delay 2 to the Piano One mixer track and set it like this (usually, reverb is used AFTER the delay, but in this case it sounds allright either way):
+The piano has a reverb already, but it could use a little bit of echo as well so open the Mixer and drop a Fruity Delay 2 to the Piano One mixer track and set it like this (usually, reverb is used AFTER the delay, but in this case, it sounds alright either way):

 Start plotting notes to the grid.
 If you’re going to use your MIDI keyboard for recording the melodies live, remember to switch on the ‘Blend recording (overdub)’ -mode in the Transport Panel – otherwise recorded notes will overwrite the old ones (the chords).